miculan/miculan.github.io/_pages/teaching.md

 ---
 I have taught courses on many subjects, and not only in scientific faculties; in fact, Computer Science is intrinsically multidisciplinary, and hence interacting with students and colleagues from different fields is a valuable and inspiring experience.

-I have created _ab nihilo_ several courses, such as *Distributed Systems*, *Computer Network Security*, *Concurrency theory*, *Languages and Models for Global Computing*.
+I have created _ab nihilo_ several courses, such as *Distributed Systems*, *Network Security*, *Concurrency theory*, *Languages and Models for Global Computing*.
 Currently I am the coordinator of the [Cybersecurity](https://www.dmif.uniud.it/en/master/computer-science/cybersecurity/) track within the Master Degree in Computer Science.

 ## Current courses
 - [Reti di Calcolatori (Computer Networks)](https://uniud.coursecatalogue.cineca.it/insegnamenti/2022/16019/2017/9999/128) at the BSc in [Computer Science](https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea/informatica/corso/informatica) (Laurea in Informatica) at the University of Udine (2009/10 - current)
-- [Computer Network Security](https://uniud.coursecatalogue.cineca.it/insegnamenti/2022/19626/2020/9999/10644) at the MSc in [Computer Science](https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea-magistrale/informatica/corso/informatica) and at the International MSc in  [Artificial Intelligence & Computer Security](https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea-magistrale/artificial-intelligence-cybersecurity/corso/artificial-intelligence-cybersecurity) (Laurea magistrale double degree) at the University of Udine - University of Klagenfurt (2020/21 - current)
+- [Network Security](https://uniud.coursecatalogue.cineca.it/insegnamenti/2022/19626/2020/9999/10644) at the MSc in [Computer Science](https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea-magistrale/informatica/corso/informatica) and at the International MSc in  [Artificial Intelligence & Computer Security](https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea-magistrale/artificial-intelligence-cybersecurity/corso/artificial-intelligence-cybersecurity) (Laurea magistrale double degree) at the University of Udine - University of Klagenfurt (2020/21 - current)
 - *Network security* at the [Master in Intelligence and ICT](https://masterintelligenceict.dmif.uniud.it) (2018/19 - current)

 ## Current PhD students